VaultaFoundation/docs/native/02_core-concepts/30_resources.md

 ## CPU & NET

-Both CPU and NET are crucial resources that every EOS account needs in order to interact with the blockchain.
+Both CPU and NET are crucial resources that every Vaulta account needs in order to interact with the blockchain.

 ### CPU